-As a thought leader, he has written six books on management, innovation, leadership, creativity, and entrepreneurship; established a research think tank – the BTM Institute – in collaboration with leading academics from around the globe.
+As a thought leader, he has written six books on management, innovation, leadership, creativity, and entrepreneurship; established a research think tank in collaboration with leading academics from around the globe.
 He has become an authority on entrepreneurship, mindful leadership, innovation, creativity, transformation, and sustainable growth.
 His research leadership created several financial indices and methods such as the Convergence Index, Business Agility Index, Sustained Innovation Index, and Operational Excellence Index that measure the correlation between management maturity improvement and organizational financial performance.
 For his commitment to business-technology convergence, CIO Quarterly magazine designated him “Mr. Convergence”.

 His previous book, The Power of Convergence (published by the American Management Association [AMA]), was released in April 2011 and almost immediately was named “One of the Best Business Books of 2011” by 800CEOREAD and CIO Insight.
 Two of his previous books, Sustained Innovation and Winning the 3-Legged Race, were also included in the “Top 5 Transformation Books” of the last few years, while Sustained Innovation also ranked in CIO Insight magazine’s “Editor’s Picks: The 10 Best Business Books of 2007”.